 “Is he a good baby?”

 If you are a new parent, you can bet your boots this will be the first question everyone and his grandmother will ask you.
 Get that puzzled look off your face and come up with an answer quick, smart.
-Tell them, “no he’s a little brat, he’s already robbing banks!”
-Or, “I heard him saying he wants to get a tattoo.”
+Tell them, “no he’s a little brat, he’s already robbing old lady’s handbags and betting on horses!”
 Maybe even, “we’re ready to list him on Ebay.”

 You need to create a diversion right away or you know the next question will be ‘does he sleep all night?”
 Whatever the hell that means to whomever is asking – 8 hours?
 12 hours?
 All damn day except when he’s eating?
 Some of them will tell you that feeds should be measured and timed too, as though your baby is a train who needs to be on a proper schedule so your whole life isn’t derailed and left in the shunting yard.